Eliška Fürstová

-Eliška Fürstová (married name Krejčová), is a former international table tennis player from Czechoslovakia.
+Eliška Fürstová (later Krejčová; born 11 September 1927) is a former international table tennis player from Czechoslovakia.

-She won seven bronze medals at the World Table Tennis Championships.
+Fürstová won seven bronze medals at the World Table Tennis Championships.

 Her first two bronze medals came in the team events in 1947 and 1948.
 The following year she won a third bronze with Ida Koťátková in the women's doubles at the 1949 World Table Tennis Championships.
 In 1950 she won three more medals in the Corbillon Cup (team event), the doubles with Kveta Hrusakova and the mixed doubles with Ivan Andreadis.